1996 Major League Baseball postseason: Cleveland Indians vs. Baltimore Orioles

 This was the first postseason meeting between the Orioles and Indians.
 The Orioles knocked off the defending American League champion Indians in four games to advance to the ALCS for the first time since 1983.

 The Orioles blew out the Indians in Game 1, capped off by a grand slam from Bobby Bonilla.
 In Game 2, the Indians rallied to tie the game in the top of the eighth, but the Orioles retook the lead for good in the bottom of the inning, capped off by an RBI from Roberto Alomar.
 When the series shifted to Cleveland, the Orioles held a 4-3 lead in the fourth inning and were hoping to sweep, but the Indians put up five unanswered runs afterward, capped off by a grand slam from Albert Belle.
 In Game 4, the Indians were on the verge of tying the series as they lead 3–2 in the top of the ninth with the Orioles down to their final out.
 However, Alomar hit an RBI single to send the game into extra innings.
-Alomar then won the series for the Orioles with a solo home run in the top of the twelfth inning.
+Alomar then won the series for the Orioles with a solo home run in the top of the twelfth.
+This was the first playoff series win by the Orioles since the 1983 World Series.

 Both the Orioles and Indians would meet each other again in the ALCS the next year, which the Indians won in six games before falling in the World Series.